npg70/galbreath-old/README.md

 ## Lineage of David Galbreath and Martha Baird

 [David Galbreath](galbreath-david-abt-1720.md) who married *Martha Baird*.
-His parents are unclear, and all children seem to have no addition records.
+His parents are unclear, and all children seem to have no additional records.